Appendix Cancer: Types, Symptoms, Causes & Treatment

 • Colonic-type (nonmucinous) adenocarcinoma: These tumors develop at the base of your appendix.
 They behave like colon cancer tumors and cause many of the same symptoms.

-• Signet ring cell adenocarcinoma: This is rare, but may sometimes arise from the appendix, with mucin secretion and storage by a high amount of cancer cells.
-It is called a signet ring adenocarcinoma because of their signet ring appearance when viewed microscopically.
+• Signet ring cell adenocarcinoma: This rare type may sometimes arise from the appendix, with mucin secretion and storage by a high amount of cancer cells.
+It is called signet ring adenocarcinoma because of its ring-like appearance under a microscope.

 • Goblet cell adenocarcinoma: This very rare adenocarcinoma shows some neuroendocrine features.